K5VPW - AllStar Node 43245

 Information About the AllStar Node

-The node transceiver is an Alinco DR-235 running 10 watts.
-There is an external cooling fan the DR-235.
+The node transceiver is an Alinco DR-235 running 5 watts.
+It drives a Btech amplifier producing 42 watts output.
+There are external cooling fans on both the DR-235 and the amplifier.
 The node is located in northeast San Antonio, inside Loop 410.
 The antenna is a 5.5db gain monoband vertical, up 28 feet at the base.
 It is fed with 1/2 inch hardline.
 The node computer is a Raspberry Pi with 1gb of RAM, on a 32gb SD card.
 Operating system is 4.19.65-1-ARCH Linux.
 Internet speeds are 600mb download and 35mb upload.

 |Node Node Frequency / pl:||223.460mHz, simplex / pl 114.8|